evilnick/plakar.io/content/posts/2025-07_03/index.md

 Jotfs_FastCDC			 448508056 ns/op         2394.03 MB/s
 Tigerwill90_FastCDC		 377360430 ns/op         2845.40 MB/s
 Mhofmann_FastCDC		 572578979 ns/op         1875.27 MB/s

 PlakarKorp_FastCDC		 117534472 ns/op         9135.55 MB/s
 PlakarKorp_KFastCDC		 115304560 ns/op         9312.22 MB/s
 PlakarKorp_UltraCDC		  79441967 ns/op        13516.05 MB/s
 PlakarKorp_JC			  49784102 ns/op        21567.97 MB/s
 ```

+It’s **very** fast, **very** memory-conscious, and production-ready, with a clean API that fits into streaming and batch workflows alike.
+We're releasing it not just as part of our internal stack,
+but as a practical tool for any developer who needs data to be handled smartly—only once, not over and over.

-## What is deduplication ?
+## But what is deduplication ?

-Deduplication is the process of finding similar subsets of data in a larger set.
+Deduplication is the process of identifying and eliminating repeated chunks of data within a larger dataset.

-Why do that, you ask ?

-Well, usually to avoid performing redundant operations like expensive computations,
-network transfers or even storing it multiple times:
-by performing the operation once and reusing its result for all redundant chunks of data,
-you save processing unit cycles,
-and/or network bandwidth and/or storage I/O and space,
-which ultimately translates in less resources consumed and less time spent on unnecessary tasks:
-but also makes it possible to fit more operations in a bounded timeframe.
+Why bother?

+Because avoiding redundant work—like redoing computations, re-transferring data over the network, or storing the same content multiple times—saves compute cycles, bandwidth, I/O, and storage space.
+It reduces resource consumption, speeds up processing, and frees up capacity to do more useful work within the same time constraints.

+In short: do it once, reuse the result, and move faster.

-## The limits of compression in deduplication
+## So it's compression basically ?

+Every time we mention deduplication,
+people confuse it with compression.

+Let's start by refreshing what compression does before going into deduplication,
+this way we can better understand how they differ.

 ### Frequency-based compression

-This isn’t deduplication per se,
-but it's worth exploring as it helps us understand how modern compression strategies evolved.

-A compressor processes a stream and tries to identify frequently occurring sequences of bytes,
+A compressor processes data and tries to identify frequently occurring sequences of bytes,
 replacing them with shorter ones.
 To help illustrate,
 let’s use a simplified example.